-Census families (couples with and without children, and lone-parent families) make up 67% of households.
+Census families (couples with and without children, and lone-parent families) make up 67% of households (2021).
 Families with children make up 40% of households in Prince George (12,010 households), which includes couples with children and lone-parent families.
 Prince George has a higher proportion of lone-parent families than BC (19% vs 15%).
-Lone-parent households have lower median incomes (Figure 15), and female lone-parent households have the lowest median income of census families (\$46,541).
+Lone-parent households have lower median incomes (Figure 15), and female lone-parent households have the lowest median income of census families (\$62,800).
 The number of couple households with children in core housing need is projected to be 8,924 by 2026 (an increase of 625) and lone-parent family households in core housing need is projected to be 3,224 (an increase of 172).
-Forty-eight percent (48%) of households in core housing need have at least one child at home.
+In 2016, forty-eight percent (48%) of households in core housing need had at least one child at home.